Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 5.3 Identity Resolution and Entity Mastering

 The output is a mastered entity with a stable, globally unique ID.
 Stable IDs are non-negotiable for AI-ready context: if an agent cites a customer entity today and the ID changes tomorrow, the citation is broken.
-Survivorship decisions should be auditable, with the losing source values preserved as alternates.
+Survivorship decisions should be auditable, with losing source values preserved as alternates.

 5.4 Ontology Management and Semantic Modeling

 Operational maturity means treating the ontology like code: version-controlled, reviewed, tested, and released.
-Domain teams own their slice of the model; a central governance function reviews cross-domain consistency.
+Domain teams own their slice of the model.
+A central governance function reviews cross-domain consistency.

 Example implementation: Galaxy.
 Galaxy is described as "an automated data and AI infrastructure platform that builds an ontology-driven knowledge graph, a living world model of your business."
 Galaxy's ontology-driven approach is one example of how ontology management can be embedded in infrastructure rather than maintained as a separate artifact.